 - Structural problems in and around your small intestine, including scar tissue (intestinal adhesions) on the outside of the bowel and small, bulging pouches of tissue that protrude through the intestinal wall (diverticulosis)

-- Certain medical conditions, including Crohn's disease, radiation enteritis, scleroderma and diabetes, can slow movement (motility) of food and waste products through the small intestine
+- Certain medical conditions, including Crohn's disease, radiation enteritis, scleroderma, celiac disease, obesity and diabetes, can slow movement (motility) of food and waste products through the small intestine

 Factors that increase your risk of blind loop syndrome include: